 What are Tactical Nuclear Weapons that Pak minister Sheikh Rasheed Ahmad was referring to?

 New Delhi, Sep 03: Ever since India scrapped Jammu and Kashmir's special status, Pakistani leaders have gone on a verbal rampage which can at best be called 'War Mongering'.
-Pakistan Railways Minister Sheikh Rasheed Ahmad, a few days ago, said that he can foresee a India-Pakistan war by October.
+Pakistan Railways Minister Sheikh Rasheed Ahmad, a few days ago, said that he can foresee an India-Pakistan war by October.
 Ahmed on Monday spoke about "small 125-250-gram atom bombs" that Pakistan has.
 What exactly was he talking about, and is it true?

 He was referring to Tactical Nuclear Weapons (TNW) which Pakistan has developed to be used in battle situations.
 Pakistan keeps threatening India with tactical nuclear weapons and Islamabad has on various occasions said that it would not hesitate to use them if Indian forces attempt to enter its territory.
 Pakistan knows it very well that it cannot match India in conventional warfare and to counter this it has developed tactical nuclear weapons.
 Tactical nukes are complex to make and it is obvious where Pakistan got help from to manufacture these deadly battlefield weapons.

-Defence and strategic matters expert Major General PK Sehgal once told OneIndia that Pakistan has developed tactical nuclear weapons primarily to deal with what is called as India's cold start doctrine.
+Defence and strategic matters expert Major General P K Sehgal once told OneIndia that Pakistan has developed tactical nuclear weapons primarily to deal with what is called as India's cold start doctrine.
 He said that Pakistan cannot match up with India in conventional warfare and hence they have developed tactical nuclear weapons.

 Why has Pakistan developed tactical nuclear weapons?
 Major Gen PK Sehgal explains

 A tactical nuclear weapon (TNW), also called non-strategic nuclear weapon, is a weapon that is generally smaller in its explosive power.
 It is designed to be used in battlefield situations, in contrast to strategic nuclear weapons which are designed to be mostly targeted in the enemy interior away from the war front.
-Tactical nuclear weapons are of the range of 20-60 km with a blast radius of 3-5 kms.
-These are developed to be used as deterrent against aggression on the border and not for a full-fledged war.
+Tactical nuclear weapons are of the range of 20-60 km with a blast radius of 3-5 km.
+These are developed to be used as a deterrent against aggression on the border and not for a full-fledged war.

 Tactical nuclear weapons can be of several forms, they could in the form mines known as ADMs, they could be in the form of artillery shells, could be in the form of missiles, they could be in the form of bombs.
 They are meant to be used against advancing forces and not places.
 Tactical nuclear weapons are meant to be deployed essentially in the battle filed, Major General Sehgal explained.

-Pakistan claims that its short range missile NASR can carry nuclear warheads of low yield with high accuracy.
-Pakistan has also claimed that it has been designed to overcome missile defense systems.
+Pakistan claims that its short-range missile NASR can carry nuclear warheads of low yield with high accuracy.
+Pakistan has also claimed that it has been designed to overcome missile defence systems.
 Hypothetically speaking, if Indian Forces do enter Pakistan's territory and Islamabad does indeed use tactical nukes then it would also be risking the lives of its own civilians as the device would detonate in Pakistani soil.

 Does India have tactical nuclear weapons?